China forms new economic team as President Xi kicks off second term

 Xi has also promoted top graft-buster Wang Qishan, a major ally, to the post of vice president.

-“China’s ministries are giant, nationwide siloes and fiefdoms that never talk to one another.
-Hence, in order to accomplish anything major, the command must come from the top down; only they can get ministries to work together,” Cliff Tan, east Asian head of global markets research at Bank of Tokyo-Mitsubishi UFJ, said in a note.
+“China’s ministries are giant, nationwide silos and fiefdoms that never talk to one another,” Cliff Tan, east Asian head of global markets research at Bank of Tokyo-Mitsubishi UFJ, said in a note.

-“Such a setup nearly guarantees the continuation of power that is never devolved, otherwise nothing would get done.”
+“Hence, in order to accomplish anything major, the command must come from the top down.
+Only they can get ministries to work together.”

 Liu has a deep understanding of the country’s economic issues, and was elected last October into the 25-member Politburo, the second-highest tier in Beijing’s political power structure after the seven-member Politburo Standing Committee.